 Similar to when you’re feeling under the weather, taking your HVAC’s temperature can tell you a lot about the health of your heating and air unit.

 First, take the temperature of the air at your filter, then move on to the air coming out of a vent inside your home.
 Once you’ve recorded your numbers, calculate their difference to see if they are greater or less than 15 degrees apart.
-If your temperature varies less than 15 degrees, you might want to call out a professional to come take a look.
+If your temperature varies less than 15 degrees, you might want to call out an HVAC professional to come take a look.
 Alternatively, if your numbers are greater than 15 degrees, your HVAC is in great shape.

 Change Your Filter